 At the appointed time we made our way back to Dragon Coaster.
 There were plenty of children waiting to ride and given that we decided to leave the prime seats free, selecting a row in the middle of the train.
 Our vantage point gave us a clear view of the custom layout, which featured three helices in sequence; two ascending ones placed in the usual locations parallel to the station, followed by a third located off to one side that was connected back to the station by a S-turn.
 The experience was somewhat arthritic as the train struggled to lift a full load to the apex, but the descents were peppy enough, particularly at the base of the main drop where a sharp right turn marked the most forceful point in the layout.
 We decided to do a second lap out of courtesy before heading for the exit.

 24th August 2018

 We spent our afternoon visiting a number of tourist sites in the general vicinity of our hotel, including the Pula Arena and the Euphrasian Basilica in Poreč.
 There was a small funfair located next to the latter that had a Yamasakutalab roller coaster, but it wasn't due to open until the evening hours, and we didn't feel like hanging around.
-We seriously considered making a return journey after dark, but it would have screwed up my plans for coaster number 2500, and besides we didn't feel like another two hours of driving.
+We seriously considered making a return journey after dark, but we didn't feel like another two hours of driving.

 Family Park Medulin